xitu/gold-miner/article/2020/the-beginners-guide-to-elasticsearch.md

 # The Beginners Guide to Elasticsearch

-#### A breakdown of the concepts to get started on this mighty analytical search engine.

 ![Photo by [Markus Spiske](https://unsplash.com/@markusspiske?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/11520/0*a75ztDiDQX1fhNKE)

 Elasticsearch is a distributed, scalable analytical search engine that supports complex aggregations for unstructured data.